John Hopler, Great Commission Churches Director

 All of these changes occurred while we continued to proclaim the gospel of Jesus Christ, build churches, minister to the poor, strengthen families, and start new churches in the United States and overseas.
 Like George Whitefield, we made a decision to not allow our past flaws or unfair criticisms to hinder us from advancing the message of God's grace in Jesus Christ.

 At the same time, because we are flawed people ministering to flawed people, relational conflicts and misunderstandings still arise.
 When conflicts occur, most Christians we know pursue a respectful reconciliation process privately.
 Others, however, make anonymous posts on blogs.
 We believe God will be most honored as individuals with concerns pursue a private appeal process.
 Click here for a Christian Perspective on Internet Criticisms, written by GCC and offered as a resource by the National Association of Evangelicals.
-Also, click here to read GCC's appeal for reconciliation to those who make anonymous posts on the internet.
+Also, click here to read GCC's response to anonymous posts on the internet.

-Therefore, if you have questions or concerns related to a GCC church or GCC, please contact the church board or the GCC office (email@example.com).
+Therefore, if you have questions or concerns related to a GCC church or GCC, please contact the church board or the GCC office ( ).
 We promise to listen to you with sympathy and to make a good faith effort to resolve your concerns.

 In addition we ask for your prayers as we seek to advance the gospel of Jesus Christ throughout the United States and the world.
 Our heart in Great Commission Churches is that God will be honored through our lives, our relationships, and our ministries in order that the message of God's love in Jesus Christ might spread to the ends of the earth.